Continuing Education Activity

 Complications are mostly related to surgical management.
 Postoperative complications include, but are not limited to, infections, hypertrophic scarring, tendon injury, nerve injury, reflex sympathetic dystrophy, and joint stiffness with a limited range of motion.

 Recovery after surgery varies, but typically four to six weeks should be expected for arthroscopy and approximately three months for an open approach.
 Patients will undergo physical therapy after the procedure.
 The exact time to begin physical therapy and the length of physical therapy depends on the type of surgery performed and the surgeon’s preference.

-If there is an osteotomy performed to shorten the ulna, patients are immobilized for approximately 4 weeks before they begin range of motion exercises.
+If an osteotomy is performed to shorten the ulna, patients are immobilized for approximately 4 weeks before they begin range of motion exercises.
 One way to determine when to start strength exercises is by grip strength.
 Estimations are that grip strength is 10% higher in the dominant hand.
 When grip strength is 80% of the expected normal, the athlete can begin strengthening exercises and gradually return to play.
-If the surgery is performed on the throwing arm, an elite athlete may be able to return to play in 8-12 weeks.
-If the surgical intervention is on the non-throwing arm, return to play in 6-8 weeks is possible.
+If the surgery is performed on the throwing arm, an elite athlete may be able to return to play in 8 to 12 weeks.
+If the surgical intervention is on the non-throwing arm, return to play in 6 to 8 weeks is possible.

 Patients should be educated to avoid activities that reproduce pain as soon as they initially notice the pain.
 If rest and strengthening exercises initiate in a timely fashion, it increases the odds of avoiding disease progression.